yswery/Shape-Shift-Updates/README.md

 Now you will need to edit your .env with your GMail SMTP credentials and recieving EMAIL address.

+####To use Database services you must first create a SQLite3 database

 # Use
 To use, simply call the below from the command line